billyfryer/Website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-Hi my name is Billy Fryer and this is my first website.
+Hi my name is Billy Fryer and this is my website!
 I am trying to use this as a platform where I can publish short articles about sports analytics or any other statistical work that I do.